russelsantos19/100-days-of-code/r1-log.md

 ### R1D45
 Today I study #veutify and I'm excited to apply it in my project.
 I also add some form-validation.
 A complicated combination of 'and', 'or', 'not' gives me a hard time, and I took a review.

+### R1D46
+I make my error message in form validation reactive(when the right answer was given, the error message will be removed).
+I also started to realize the usefulness of #npm.
+A lot of components are already made you just had to install it.